Kentucky Labor Laws: Everything You Need to Know

 Paid Time Off

 Sick days.
-While Kentucky employers can choose whether to provide sick leave benefits to their employees, they may be required to provide unpaid sick leave if the conditions fall under the federal Family and Medical Leave Act (FMLA).
-This federal law provides that employers with at least 50 employees provide up to 12 weeks of unpaid time off to employees who qualify.
-Such qualifications can include a serious medical condition of the employee or an immediate family member, a birth/adoption of a child, and other few qualifying circumstances.
-Such leave cannot affect the employee’s position with the company.
+While Kentucky employers need not provide employees with specific benefits in terms of sick days, they may be required to abide by the federal Family and Medical Leave Act (FMLA).
+This law provides that employers with 50 or more employees must allow employees with 12 weeks of unpaid time off if the employee falls within the qualified criteria for FMLA leave.
+This can include a serious medical condition of the employee or an immediate family member; birth/adoption of a child; and other qualifying circumstances.
+Keep in mind that the employer must hold the position for the employee during this time period, and cannot terminate the employment contract for this reason.

 Harassment and Discrimination.
-According to Title VII of the federal Civil Rights Act of 1964, employers cannot discriminate based on race, sex, religion, national origin, age, sexual orientation, pregnancy, or disability.
-This law also covers harassment, inclusive of sexual, disability, ethnicity, and any other type of harassment against one or more employees.
-Furthermore, if an employee makes a formal complaint against the company or becomes a whistleblower, retaliation on the part of the employer against the employee is illegal under the law.
+According to Title VII of the federal Civil Rights Act of 1964, employers are prohibited from discriminating against employees based on race, sex, religion, national origin, age, sexual orientation, pregnancy, or disability.
+This law also covers harassment.

 In order for an employer to avoid a wrongful termination lawsuit, it employees must be properly terminated.
 Wrongful discharge that is against public policy means that the employer illegally terminated the employee.
 It is crucial that all decisions to terminate an employee be made for legitimate reasons, whether it be for a failure to perform, specific misconduct, or downsizing of the company due to selling off of a particular business unit or the sale of the company itself.
 An employer cannot retaliate against an employee for being a “whistleblower” or making a formal complaint against the company for any number of reasons, i.e. a complaint made to OSHA for failing to provide a safe workplace or a labor law complaint due to discrimination or harassment.